cibseven/.github/profile/README.md

 # Main Repositories

 * [CIB seven](https://github.com/cibseven/cibseven) here is the main source code of the BPM platform
-* [CIB seven WebClient](https://github.com/cibseven/cibseven-webclient) a new Frontend for the CIB seven
+* [CIB seven Web Client](https://github.com/cibseven/cibseven-webclient) a new Frontend for the CIB seven
 * [CIB seven Docker](https://github.com/cibseven/cibseven-docker) here are the resources for building the docker images
 * [CIB seven Migration](https://github.com/cibseven/cibseven-migration) here is the OpenRewrite based project for migration from "org.camunda" namespace to "org.cibseven"